I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddstor/ns-ntddstor-_device_copy_offload_descriptor.md

 ## Members

+`Version`

+Contains the size of this structure, in bytes.
+The value of this member will change as members are added to
+      the structure.

+`Size`

+Specifies the total size of the data returned, in bytes.
+This may include data that follows this
+      structure.

+`MaximumTokenLifetime`

+The maximum lifetime of the token, in seconds.

 `DefaultTokenLifetime`

 The default lifetime of the token, in seconds.

-`MaximumDataDescriptors`

-The maximum number of data descriptors.

-`MaximumTokenLifetime`

-The maximum lifetime of the token, in seconds.

-`MaximumTransferLengthPerDescriptor`

-The maximum transfer length, in blocks, per descriptor.

 `MaximumTransferSize`